Stefan Dušan: War with the Bosnian banate

-Death
+Last years and Death

-Dušan had grand intentions to hold Belgrade, Mačva and Hum, conquer Durrës, Phillipopolis, Adrianople, Thessalonica, and Constantinople, and to place himself at the head of a grand crusading army to drive the Muslim Turks from Europe.
-His premature death created a large power vacuum in the Balkans, that ultimately enabled Turkish invasion and Turkish rule until the early 20th century.
-While mounting a crusade against the Turks, he fell ill (possibly poisoned) and died of a fever on 20 December 1355.
+In 1354, Dušan was attacked by the Hungarians who managed to occupy part of northern Serbia.
+At this point, Dušan began corresponding with the pope, stating that he was ready to recognize papal supremacy.
+Since there is no other evidence that Dušan was seriously attracted to Catholicism, this was most likely a diplomatic action to improve relations with papacy while Serbia was endangered by Hungary.
+Dušan successfully repelled the Hungarian invasion, preserving or even extending his original borders in the north.
+When the Hungarians retreated from Serbia, he did not continue the correspondence with the pope.
+Peace with Louis I of Hungary was concluded in May of 1355.
+Dušan had grand intentions to capture Constantinople, and to place himself at the head of a grand crusading army to drive the Muslim Turks from Europe.
+His premature death created a large power vacuum in the Balkans, that ultimately enabled Turkish invasion and their dominance over the Balkans until the early 20th century.
+While mounting a crusade against the Turks, he suddenly died on 20 December 1355.
 He was buried in his foundation, the Monastery of the Holy Archangels near Prizren.

 His empire slowly crumbled.
 His son and successor Stefan Uroš V could not keep the integrity of the Empire intact for long, as several feudal families immensely increased their power, though nominally acknowledging Uroš V as Emperor.
-Simeon Uroš, Dušan's half-brother, had proclaimed himself Emperor after the death of Dušan, ruling a large area of Thessaly and Epirus, which he had received from Dušan earlier.
+Simeon Uroš, Dušan's half-brother, had proclaimed himself Emperor after the death of Dušan, ruling a large area of Thessaly and Epirus, which he had received from Dušan.

-Today Dušan's remains are in the Church of Saint Mark in Belgrade.
+Today Dušan's remains are located in the Church of Saint Mark in Belgrade.
 Dušan is the only monarch of the Nemanjić dynasty who has not been canonised as a saint.